-A Data Source is an object that defines the information CIC Studio needs to connect to a single database.
-It also specifies which tables, views, and columns you can interact with.
-A Data Source defines:
+The Data Source object defines certain information required by objects in CIC Studio to connect to a single database.
+This includes the specific tables, views, and columns you plan to with.
+This object defines:

 - The JDBC Driver to use when connecting to the database